oneorder-tech/paymob-accept/README.md

 - :kiosk => Aman/Masary kiosk network
 - :cash => Cash on delivery
 - :wallet => Vodafone cash
-- :moto => Paying with a saved token
+- :moto => Paying with a saved car token

 Please refer to the official Paymob documentation for in-depth explanation about each payment method.

 The return value of the `charge` method in general is the response of Paymob's server which varies according to the payment method except in `:online`.
 In an `:online` payment if an `iframe_id` is provided, the return value is an iFrame URL with an embedded payment token.
 If the `iframe_id` is not provided, only the payment token is returned

+### Paying with a saved card token

+To pre-fill an iFrame with a customer card data or process a MOTO charge, make sure the `customer_data` hash has a `cc_token` key in addition to the fields mentioned above.

 ## Dealing with charges